Skip to content

 There are multiple ways you can approach styling your own markdown content.

-Because I’d like my written contents design to fit into the rest of the page I like to write my own styles.
+Because I’d like my written content design to fit into the rest of the page I like to write my own styles.
 This is a bit of work though as we have to write styling for the various elements that markdown allows us to create.

 Part of your styling such as <p> and <h1> elements might already have styling defined in your main CSS file that you can continue to use.
 But markdown content can also include images, code blocks, quotes, tables and more which we have to take care of.